brontosaurusrex/brontosaurusrex.github.io/_posts/2017-06-09-a-little-bit-of-securita-by-my-side.md

 >  teaching yourself a bunch of exploits and how to use them means you're investing your time in learning a bunch of tools and techniques that are going to go stale as soon as everyone has patched that particular hole.

+Personaly I'd find that boring as well, why not write something new instead?
+Like a shell script that draws ALSA volume level in tint2.

 ## Educating Users

 > There have been numerous interesting studies that indicate that a significant percentage of users will trade their password for a candy bar, and the Anna Kournikova worm showed us that nearly 1/2 of humanity will click on anything purporting to contain nude pictures of semi-famous females.
 If "Educating Users" is the strategy you plan to embark upon, you should expect to have to "patch" your users every week.
 That's dumb.